-Designed for a person who thought that Ulysse Nardin‘s earlier Diver Chronometer 44 was too pricey, too big, and too cluttered for a diver (or, perhaps, for a person who is happy with the watch and wanted to augment their collection with a simpler version of the watch,) the new Ulysse Nardin Diver 42 automatic three-hander offers a beautiful, clean exterior, superior build quality, and a mechanism that, alas, is a bit too simple for the price that the Swiss watchmaker asks for this thing.
+Designed for a person who thought that Ulysse Nardin’s earlier Diver Chronometer 44 was too pricey, too big, and too cluttered for a diver (or, perhaps, for a person who is happy with the watch and wanted to augment their collection with a simpler version,) the 2018 Diver 42 three-hander offers a beautiful, clean exterior, superior build quality, and a mechanism that, alas, is a bit too simple for the price that the brand asks for this thing.

 With the Diver 42, Ulysse Nardin builds on the success of their Diver Chronometer 44 collection that was introduced at the end of 2017 as a 2018 year model.
-Apparently, the collection was well-received not only by bloggers and professional reviewers, but also by people who can actually buy a watch that retails for $8000-$12,000 USD, so they decided to make a more Spartan version of the Chronometer.
+Bloggers and professional reviewers received the collection with lots of enthusiasm.
+Yet, it was the people who can actually buy a watch that retails for $8000-$12,000 USD whose opinion really matters, so Ulysse Nardin decided to make a more Spartan version of the Chronometer.

 Case & Bezel

 Unlike their earlier divers, the new Diver 42 doesn’t feature a set of crown guards leaving the crown potentially vulnerable to occasional shocks.
-Unless you plan to actually use this timekeeper as an “activity” or “tool” watch, this looks like a small price to pay for visual lightness and overall minimalistic look of the timekeeper.
-Also, it makes the watch stand out among other luxury divers, especially those influenced by the Rolex Submariner and Sea-Dweller models.
+Unless you plan to use this timekeeper as an “activity” or “tool” watch, this looks like a small price to pay for the visual lightness and overall minimalistic look.
+Also, it makes the Diver 42 stand out among other luxury divers, especially those influenced by such timeless icons as the Submariner and the Sea-Dweller.

 As for the choice of straps, it is deliciously rich.
-According to official specs, the watch is going to be offered not only with the usual steel link bracelet or a trendy NATO-style fabric strap, but also on a luxury leather band, and, my personal favorite, an absolutely marvelous steel mesh bracelet that seems like the best choice for a version with black dial.
+According to official specs, Ulysse Nardin is going to offer the collection not only with the usual steel link bracelet or a trendy NATO-style fabric strap, but also on a luxury leather band, and, my personal favorite, a marvelous steel mesh bracelet that seems like the best choice for a version with black dial.

 Dial & Legibility